Christ Church St Laurence: Churchmanship

-Following Bishop Barker's death, the parish, under Charles Garnsey, began to adopt Anglo-Catholic practises, which had appeared in England in the 1860s and gathered strength (while also generating opposition) in the 1870s.
+Following Bishop Barker's death, the parish, under Charles Garnsey, began to adopt Anglo-Catholic practices, which had appeared in England in the 1860s and gathered strength (while also generating opposition) in the 1870s.
 In 1884–5, the parish introduced a cross and candles on the altar, a credence table, festal processions with cross and banners, daily services of Holy Communion, eucharistic vestments and choral Communion services.
 A correspondent to the London Church Times in late 1884 said of Christ Church "It is, indeed, an oasis in a desert."

-However, some aspects of Anglo-Catholic practise were not introduced until relatively late, with the "high celebration" involving three sacred ministers (priest, deacon and subdeacon) introduced in 1913, The English Hymnal in 1916 and incense in 1921.
+However, some aspects of Anglo-Catholic practice were not introduced until relatively late, with the "high celebration" involving three sacred ministers (priest, deacon and subdeacon) introduced in 1913, The English Hymnal in 1916 and incense in 1921.

-In 1910, in an attempt to discourage Catholic-minded clergy seeking appointment in Sydney, Archbishop John Wright imposed the requirement that all clergy, upon appointment, undertake not to wear the eucharistic vestment (the chasuble) in any church in the diocese.
+In 1910, Archbishop John Wright imposed the requirement that all clergy, upon appointment, undertake not to wear the eucharistic vestment (the chasuble) in any church in the diocese.
+Although he himself was not a conservative evangelical, and was leader of liberal evangelicals in England before his coming, he believed that the eucharistic vestments were not lawful in the Church of England.
 The parish complied under protest in order to secure appointment of a new rector.
 The chasuble was worn for the last time inside Christ Church on 19 April 1911.
 Since that date, priests have worn a cope instead of a chasuble when celebrating the Eucharist at Christ Church.
 In 1911 the Revd Charles William Coles was offered the incumbency, but he declined, due to the archbishop's restrictions.
 (Coles would go on to be vicar of the English Anglo-Catholic "shrine church" of St Agatha's, Landport in Portsmouth for 40 years.)

-A very visible part of Christ Church's commitment to Anglo-Catholicism was the outdoor "procession of witness" held as part of the annual dedication festival from 1927 until 1967.
+A very visible part of Christ Church's commitment to Anglo-Catholicism was the outdoor "procession of witness" held as part of the annual dedication festival from 1926 until 1967.
 Sometimes led by as many as three thurifers, the processions featured parish organisations and guilds, clergy from around the Anglican Communion (in copes), the occasional mitred bishop (mitres being a rarity in Sydney), clergy from Orthodox churches, and representatives from sympathetic Sydney parishes and St Gabriel's, a girls’ school run by the Community of the Sisters of the Church in the nearby suburb of Waverley.